• Skip to primary navigation

 40 g Margarine (or Vegan Butter)

-1/2 tbsp Agave Syrup
+½ tablespoon Agave Syrup

-1 tsp Flax Seeds
+1 teaspoon Flax Seeds

 5 g Salt